SkafteNicki/dtu_mlops/projects.md

 exam.
 In the project, you will essentially re-apply everything that you learn throughout the course to a self chosen project.
 The overall goals with the project is:

+* Being able to work in a group on a larger project
 * To formulate a project within the provided guidelines
 * Apply the material though in the course to the problem
 * Present your findings